Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 There is no one-size-fits-all answer to the perfect type of dog food.
-Every individual is unique and needs a suitable type of food.
+Every individual dog is unique and needs a suitable type of food.
 Age, weight, breed, activity level, and health status are individual factors that should be considered when looking for the right diet for your pup.
-It is recommended to feed your dog a proportion of about 70% high-quality meat and about 30% vegetables and fruits, along with high-quality fats and oils.
+It is recommended to feed your dog a complete and balanced diet, with ingredients and formulations that go beyond the minimal requirements.
 Excess grains, artificial flavors, preservatives, or sweeteners should have no place in your pet’s diet because they can make your dog sick in the long run.

 Therefore, no matter what type of food you choose for your furry friend, take a good look at the label first.